Michael Ola

-Michael Ola (born April 19, 1988) is a former American football offensive tackle.
+Michael Ola (born April 19, 1988) is an American former professional football offensive tackle.
 He played college football at Hampton University and attended Riverdale High School in Riverdale, Georgia.
-He has also been a member of the Jacksonville Sharks, Montreal Alouettes, Miami Dolphins, Chicago Bears, San Diego Chargers, Detroit Lions, Seattle Seahawks, and New York Giants.
+He was also a member of the Jacksonville Sharks, Montreal Alouettes, Miami Dolphins, Chicago Bears, San Diego Chargers, Detroit Lions, Seattle Seahawks, New York Giants, Buffalo Bills, Los Angeles Chargers, and New Orleans Saints.

 Professional career

 Jacksonville Sharks

 Ola was signed by the Jacksonville Sharks on March 3, 2012.
 He was released on June 11, 2012.

 Montreal Alouettes

 Ola signed with the Montreal Alouettes on June 10, 2012.
 He played for the Alouettes during the 2012 and 2013 CFL seasons.

 Miami Dolphins

 Ola was signed to a futures contract by the Miami Dolphins on February 7, 2014.
 He was released by the Dolphins on May 25, 2014.

 Chicago Bears

 Ola signed with the Chicago Bears on May 28, 2014.
 He made his NFL debut on September 7 against the Buffalo Bills, and made his first career start the following week against the San Francisco 49ers, replacing the injured Matt Slauson.
 In the 2014 season, he started at four of the five offensive line positions.
 Ola was released by the Bears on September 5, 2015.